 Almost every software today claims that it helps you save time and improve productivity—a sign that product differentiation is getting trickier by the day.

-Since you are here, I believe you are evaluating Calendly vs Chili Piper to narrow your search for the best scheduling app.
+Since you are here, I believe you are evaluating Calendly vs Chili Piper to narrow your search for the best scheduling app with lead routing and handoff capabilities.
 While it may seem like the differentiation between these two scheduling products is blurry, there are nuances that can help you arrive at an informed decision.

 And that’s exactly what this blog aims to do.